Soi Sampanthamit in Udon Thani

-Soi Sampanthamit in Udon Thani is hardly picture postcard turf.
-Cluttered pathways, sombre-looking shops and behind the times architecture rules iron-handed over up-to-date design, but that all said, for many folk it’s the land of milk and honey.
-Soi Sampanthamit has some very good hotels, restaurants and bars and is a popular street for people seeking both daytime and nightlife entertainment in Udon Thani.
+Soi Sampanthamit in Udon Thani is not picture-postcard turf.
+Cluttered pathways, sombre-looking shops and behind the times’ architecture rules iron-handed over modern design, but that all said, for many folks, it’s the land of milk and honey.
+Soi Sampanthamit has some excellent hotels, restaurants and bars and is a much-trodden street for people seeking both daytime and nightlife entertainment in Udon Thani.

 Hotels, restaurants and bars in Soi Sampanthamit, Udon Thani